joey-ma/yoyoyojoe.github.io/src/pages/about.md

 # About

 Currently building backend database infrastructure at [Hack for LA](https://www.hackforla.org/).
+Empowering users to take an active role in the fight against climate change at [Program Equity](https://github.com/ProgramEquity/amplify).
 Previously optimized developer experience at [Recoilize](https://www.recoilize.io/).

 <!-- Love building applications, solving problems, and making the world a better place. -->